pyscripter/toml-delphi/readme.md

 ### Credits:
 - The scanner and parser are based on [fpTOML](https://github.com/genericptr/fpTOML) by [Ryan Joseph](https://github.com/genericptr).
 The parser has been massively modified and improved.
-- The TOML Writer is loosely based on the python package [tomli-w](https://github.com/hukkin/tomli-w).
+- The TOML Writer is based on the python package [tomli-w](https://github.com/hukkin/tomli-w).